vi4m/swiftbox/README.md

 To create custom loggers your class must conform to `Logger` protocol from `Console/Logging` package.

 ### Vapor
-You can use same logging in vapor and logging package:
+You can use same logging in Vapor and logging package:
 ```swift
 private func configureLogging(_ config: inout Config, _ env: inout Environment, _ services: inout Services) {
     /// Register Logger2